-If you can’t make use of an expiring Companion Fare, you can use the benefit for two other people traveling on the same itinerary.
-For Companion Fares issued before October 1, 2019, the owner of the companion fare must pay for the tickets using any credit or debit card in his or her name.
-But after October 1, 2019 the Companion Fare (both primary and the additional traveler) will have to be purchased with the fare owner’s Bank of America-issued Alaska Airlines Visa credit card.
+If you can’t make use of an expiring Companion Fare, you can use the benefit for any other two people traveling on the same itinerary, but you must pay for the tickets using the fare owner’s Bank of America Alaska Airlines card.

+You can use MVP Gold elite status guest upgrades, or Alaska Airlines miles, to upgrade flights booked with the companion fare.
 When I booked last year’s Maui trip, I used four Gold guest upgrade certificates to upgrade our flights.
-Those four upgrade certificates in conjunction with the Companion Fare meant that we flew round-trip, 10 to 12 hours each way, in first class for about $500 per person.
-That was the deal of the century!
+Those four upgrade certificates in conjunction with the companion discount meant that we flew round-trip, 10-12 hours each way, in first class for about $500 per person.

-We loved that trip so much that we’ll be returning this year, but flying nonstop from San Diego (our new home) to Maui, with our 6-month old daughter in tow.
-Because infants under two years old fly for free on your lap, we’re getting three passengers for the price of one — another score!
+We loved that trip so much that we’ll be returning, but now we will be flying nonstop from San Diego (our new home) to Maui with our 6-month old daughter in tow.
+Because infants under two years old fly for free on your lap, we’re getting three passengers for the price of one — another score

 I could go on and on about how awesome the Alaska Airlines Companion Fare is if you use it strategically.
-With Alaska Airlines’ broad route network and flexible schedules, most folks can leverage this benefit (or at least give it away to a favorite friend or blogger! 😉).
+With Alaska Airlines’ broad route network and flexible schedules, most folks can leverage this benefit.

-I’ve personally saved thousands of dollars planning travel using this Companion Fare.
+Remember, you can only get it through the Alaska Airlines Visa credit card or Alaska Airlines Visa Business card.
+I’ve personally saved thousands of dollars planning travel using the Companion Fare.
 And we’ve been fortunate enough to upgrade long trips to first class, too.

-Have you been able to use an Alaska Airlines companion fare code?
-How much money did you save on airfare?
+Have you been able to use an Alaska Airlines Companion Fare code?
+How much money did you save?